Jolak5/kanban-copy/todo-list/lessons/lesson_webpack.md

 ### Why is webpack important?
 Historically webpack was the enabler for using the ES6 Modules before any browser would implement the support for it.
-Today webpack, thanks to its *dependency graph* and *loaders*, also allows for using stylesheets or non-code assets, such as images and web fonts, just like module imports.
+Today webpack, thanks to its *dependency graph* and *loaders*, also allows for stylesheets and non-code assets, such as images and web fonts, to be used just like module imports.
 It cares for performance in production and gives a great developer experience.

 In order to start your adventure with webpack, read about:
 - [getting started with webpack](https://webpack.js.org/guides/getting-started/)